SAP-samples/teched2023-XP265/exercises/ex3/README.md

 For this exercise, we will use only a CSV file for users that was created for you.

 1. Download the prepared CSV file for users attached to this exercise.
+The file is called **Users_SAPSFSF.csv**.

 2. Navigate to the SCI administrative console that corresponds to your seat.
 From the third tab **Identity Provisioning** please choose **Source Systems**